2019-20 Victorian bushfires

 - Applying for an exemption for a property that should have been marked as your principal place of residence or as primary production land.

-Please have your assessment on hand along with any other information relevant to your request.
+Have your assessment on hand along with any other information relevant to your request.

 Newly built or renovated homes